mjc-school/MJC-School/stage #2/module #4 String/lesson #2. StringBuilder & StringBuffer/content.md

 A thread-safe, mutable sequence of characters.
 A string buffer is like a **String**, but can be modified.

-## The important points about Java StringBuffer are:

 ```
     StringBuffer s = new StringBuffer("GeeksforGeeks");
 ```